awiebe/OpenCV2-Python-Tutorials/source/py_tutorials/py_video/py_lucas_kanade/py_lucas_kanade.rst

     cap.release()

-(This code doesn't check how correct are the next keypoints.
-So even if any feature point disappears in image, there is a chance that optical flow finds the next point which may look close to it.
-So actually for a robust tracking, corner points should be detected in particular intervals.
-OpenCV samples comes up with such a sample which finds the feature points at every 5 frames.
+(This code doesn't check how correct the next keypoints are, so even if any feature point disappears from view, there is a chance that optical flow finds the next point which may look close to it.
+So for an actually robust tracking, corner points should be detected only in a nearby area.
+The OpenCV sample code ``samples/python2/lk_track.py`` comes up with such a robust algorithm, which finds the feature points at every 5 frames.
 It also run a backward-check of the optical flow points got to select only good ones.
-Check ``samples/python2/lk_track.py``).

 See the results we got: